The increasing popularity of nonsurgical facial rejuvenationJohn Alexander II, MD | San Diego, CA Thursday, December 12, 2013

 Breast Reconstruction Awareness Dy was created to raise awareness and educate women about her breast reconstruction options post-mastectomy.
 Not only are there are multiple breast reconstruction options, but these options can be tailored to each patient’s particular cancer type, body shape and personal preference.

 Is a cosmetic surgeon a plastic surgeon?Marcel Malek, MD | Scottsdale, AZ Thursday, May 30, 2013

 When a patient begins a search to find a plastic surgeon, one of the most common things he or she is not aware of is that there is a difference between a plastic surgeon and a cosmetic surgeon.
 Cosmetic surgery is performed by many physicians, and unfortunately, some are not under the guidance of a properly credentialed board.

 Celebs on plastic surgery: When Angelina talks, we should listenDavid Reath, MD | Knoxville, TN Monday, May 20, 2013

 Last week was quite a busy week in the public relations office of ASPS.
 Without much notice, came the revelation, shared by Angelina Jolie, that she had undergone prophylactic mastectomies and reconstruction due to her high risks of developing breast cancer.

-Plastic surgeons have always responded to the needs, wants and desires of the public for cosmetic treatments, and the newest trend in beautification of the upper arms is no different.
-New technologies and techniques have made it more reasonable to treat heavy upper arms, which have driven many patients crazy for years.
+New technologies and techniques have made it more reasonable for plastic surgeons to treat heavy upper arms, which have driven many patients crazy for years.